INCEXCL

 The building regulations stipulate that there must be 400mm from the door, or swing of the door to the bottom of the stairs.

-The diagrams below illustrate this.
+The diagrams to the left illustrate this.

-9) Open riser stairs;
+9) Open riser stairs

+The building regulations stipulate that a 100mm sphere should not be able to fit through the staircase at any point.
 This means that, generally open riser staircases cannot have fully open risers.
 The solution to this is to either use a partial riser in timber, or a chrome riser bar to ensure that there is no more than 100mm gap anywhere.
 The diagram to the right shows an example of a mini open riser staircase.

 Also, on an open riser straight the treads must overhang by at least 16mm

-Below are example of a mini open riser stair and a stair with metal bars that conform to building regulations.
+On the right is an example of a mini open riser stair and a stair with metal bars that conform to building regulations.

 However, the building regulations state that these may only be used if serving a single room, for example, a loft conversion with a single bedroom.